s212781/MLOps-Project-Group13/reports/README.md

 --- question 5 fill here ---

+We have used the cookicutter template in our project to organize our code starting from the very beginning.
+Cooki cutter is a standardized way of creating project structures.
+From the cookiecutter template we have filled out the folders and files that we found necessary.
+These folders are the readme , models, reports, requirements, src(_init_, make_dataset, build_features, predict_model, train_model) and toxi_ini folder.
+However, some default folders were unnecessary for our implementation .
+Thus we have removed the notebooks folder, as we did not use any jupyter notebooks in our project.
+We also removed references folder since it was unrelated with our tasks.
+We have added an ... folder that contains ... for running our experiments.
+TO BE COMPLETED

 ### Question 6

 > **Did you implement any rules for code quality and format?
 Additionally, explain with your own words why these**